 2. Mass and Dimension Limits

-If you mention concessional mass limits(CML) – these are being removed, so there will be general mass limits (GML) and higher mass limits after 1 August 2026, but general mass limits pick up the extra weight that was CML.
+If you mention concessional mass limits (CML) – these are being removed.
+There will be general mass limits (GML) and higher mass limits (HML).
+GML picks up the extra weight that was CML.
 There are also changes to the steer axle limits for Euro IV vehicles.

 If you mention dimension limits – the length limits for general access vehicles is increased from 19 metres to 20 metres.